Israel trip- procession of a meal

-On a rainy Spring day we arrived at Azabe.
-A small village in the Galilee, Tuscany of Israel.
-An area made of native Mediterranean forests of Pistacia and Oaks trees and low, dark green shrubby bush lands, alongside colorful agricultural patch work.
+On a rainy spring day, we arrived at Azabe.
+A small village in the Galilee, the Tuscany of Israel.
+An area made of native Mediterranean forests of Pistacia and oak trees and low, green, shrubby bushlands, alongside colorful agricultural patchwork.

-As you may realize by now, I will take artfully crafted home-made, poor-man food over restaurant food any time.
-In Azabe, a local, long rooted Palestinian family opened a back-yard eatery using local cuisine and wild foraged herbs.
-We gave them free will and the dishes poured in, one after another.
+As you may realize by now, I will take artfully crafted, homemade pour-over restaurant food any time.
+In Azabe, a local, long-rooted Palestinian family opened a backyard eatery using local cuisine and wild-foraged herbs.
+We gave them free will, and the dishes poured in, one after another.
 So simple, so good!

-A stew of brown lentils w wild dill
+A stew of brown lentils with wild dill

 Whole roasted eggplant in tahini